AdamL-DSG42/MachineLearningPortfolio/README.md

 ### Decision Trees and Random Forests
 The second project in this portfolio is an analysis of the Decision Tree and Random Forest Jupyter notebook created by Jake Vanderplas as part of a data science handbook, which can be found [here](https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/05.08-Random-Forests.ipynb).

+Various changes were made to the code in this data science handbook in an attempt to see what effects they would have on the predictions made.

+---

+## Technologies

+- These projects were both created using [Python](https://www.python.org/), as it is one of the top programming languages for data science and machine learning.

+- Both projects were completed in a [Jupyter Notebook](https://jupyter.org/), created by Project Jupyter.
+They can be used to create informative and easy to follow notebooks of projects.

+- The Python libraries [pandas](https://pandas.pydata.org/), [matplotlib](https://matplotlib.org/) and [numpy](https://numpy.org/) were used extensively to carry out the requirements of these projects.